 A blood test carried out approximately ten days after an embryo transfer.
 This test is used to determine whether or not a woman has conceived.
 It examines the levels of hormones that indicate pregnancy and those hormones are LH, Progesterone, Estradiol, and Human Chorionic Gonadotropin (HCG).

 A medical test used to diagnose any chromosomal abnormalities through the examination of amniotic fluid cells surrounding the baby.
 Amniocentesis tests applicable between 2 and 3 months of pregnancy.
 To make sure your amniocentesis is on the right track a good fertility clinic is required.
 We are one of the best surrogacy agency to make this process successful.

 Chorionic Villus Sampling (CVS)

 A test carried out to examine the cells in the placenta.
 To do this, the doctor inserts a catheter (a thin, flexible tube) into the womb through the vagina, or inserts a small needle through the abdomen into the uterus.
 It is often performed between 10 and 12 weeks of pregnancy.
 Like amniocentesis, it can also be used to detect chromosomal birth defects, like Down syndrome.

-A court order that is obtained before the baby is born.
+Before the baby is born a court order will obtain.
 While it may be issued before birth, it is not effective until the birth occurs.
 This also gives the Intended Parents full custody of the child once they are born.

-A court order that is obtained after the delivery of the baby.
+After the delivery of the baby, a court order will be obtained.
 It will replace the names of the surrogate with the intended parents’ names on the birth certificate of the baby.
 This also gives the Intended Parents full custody of the child once they are born.

-If you want to know more about becoming a parent through surrogacy, please reach out to us at www.physicianssurrogacy.com or call (858) 209-3801 to schedule a free consultation.
+If you want to know more about becoming a parent through surrogacy, please reach out to us (Physician’s Surrogacy San Diego) at www.physicianssurrogacy.com or call 858-951-1868 to schedule a free consultation.